-These results confirm the conclusions of recent benchmarks about the quality of PW6B95-D3/jul-cc-pVDZ and DSD-PBEP86-D3/jul-cc-pVTZ models for geometries, vibrational frequencies and other spectroscopic parameters.
-75,76 Noted is that core-valence correlation has not been included for double hybrid functionals because it was not taken into account in their original parametrization and its contribution is anyway within the expected error bar at least for molecular systems containing only hydrogen and second-row atoms (see SI for CV contributions in jun-ChS results).
-Furthermore, some test computations performed with quadruple- ζ basis sets showed that complete basis set (CBS) extrapolation has a negligible effect on all the trends discussed above.
-For example, the relative electronic energies of the stationary points obtained by using the DSD-PBEP86-D3 functional in conjunction with the aug-cc-pVQZ basis set ($\Delta E = -35.04$, 89.51, 14.83 and 64.78 kJ/mol) differ from the counterparts obtained employing the jul-cc-pVTZ basis set by 0.65 kJ/mol at most (for the TS).
-Finally, although triple- ζ basis sets possibly deliver more robust results for hybrid functionals, this computational level will be used in the following only to describe small environmental effects in the framework of QM/QM' computations where the increased computational cost with respect to double- ζ results is not justified, in our opinion, by the marginally improved robustness.
+These results confirm the conclusions of recent benchmarks about the quality of PW6B95-D3/jul-cc-pVDZ and DSD-PBEP86-D3/jul-cc-pVTZ models for geometries, vibrational frequencies, and other spectroscopic parameters.
+Noted is that the core-valence correlation has not been included for double hybrid functionals because it was not taken into account in their original parametrization and its contribution is anyway within the expected error bar at least for molecular systems containing only hydrogen and second-row atoms (see Table S3 of the Supporting Information for CV contributions in jun-ChS results).
+Furthermore, some test computations performed with quadruple- $\zeta$ basis sets showed that complete basis set extrapolation has a negligible effect on all the trends discussed above.
+For example, the relative electronic energies of the stationary points obtained by using the DSD-PBEP86-D3 functional in conjunction with the aug-cc-pVQZ basis set ( $\Delta E = -35.04$ , 89.51, 14.83, and 64.78 kJ/mol) differ from the counterparts obtained employing the jul-cc-pVTZ basis set by 0.65 kJ/mol at most (for the TS).
+Finally, although triple- $\zeta$ basis sets possibly deliver more robust results for hybrid functionals, this computational level will be used in the following only to describe the environmental effects in the framework of QM/QM' computations where the increased computational cost with respect to double- $\zeta$ results is not justified, in our opinion, by the marginally improved robustness.

-Scaling-up toward extended systems: best performers at work

-The benchmark performed for both geometries and energies permits the identification of the best candidates for setting up a QM/QM' ONIOM strategy for the study of the HCN⇒HNC isomerization on large clusters capable of providing a more realistic modelling of the icy-grain and of the molecule-surface interactions.
+3.3.
+Scaling-Up toward Extended Systems: Best Performers at Work.
+The benchmark performed for both geometries and energies permits the identification of the best candidates for setting up a QM/QM' ONIOM strategy for the study of the HCN $\rightleftharpoons$ HNC isomerization on large clusters capable of providing a more realistic modeling of the icy-grain and of the molecule-surface interactions.